 He believes that new generations of shoppers will steer the stores towards providing experiences as well as purchases.
 “These generations don’t give a damn about owning,” says Doughty.
 “It’s not the having that is important; they want to use things.”

-Vancouver-based lululemon, for example, offers free yoga classes in its 354 sports clothing shops around the world.
-Speaking on the BBC recently, a lululemon spokeswoman explained the reasoning: “It’s building a good feeling.
+Vancouver-based lululemon, for example, offers free yoga classes in many of its sports clothing shops around the world.
+Speaking on the BBC, a lululemon spokeswoman explained the reasoning: “It’s building a good feeling.
 They [the yoga students] have a good feeling connected to the brand…That might be the future of retail.”

 Doughty agrees.
 “This is only going to increase, take more floor space and get more complicated.
 With the restaurants, you’ll get outstanding food offered in outstanding locations.
 But, in general, this will go as far as the imagination will let it go.
 It’s all about experience.”